Academics

 A Focus on Moral Virtue

 Virtue is foundational in a classical education.
 From the time of the ancients to the Founders of America, classical education holds that the practicing of virtue is the key to true happiness.
-Anchoring education in the four ancient virtues of temperance (self-control), prudence (wisdom), fortitude (courage), and justice teaches students to learn the true, do the good, and love the beautiful.
+Anchoring education in seven virtues of Respect, Humility, Love, Patience, Diligence, Integrity, and Fortitude teaches students to learn the true, do the good, and love the beautiful.
 Virtue is taught in all grades throughout the curriculum.
 Classical literature and the study of history offers students enduring examples of virtue and vice to look to when asking the question, how then should I live?
 Great conversations centered on these characters are fostered within the classrooms.
 Virtue is modeled by teachers and expected from the students.

 “To educate a man in mind and not in morals is to educate a menace to society.”